arsam31/SAAC02-Notes/README.md

 They don't grant permissions themselves, just act as a barrier.

 #### Allow List vs Deny List

+You can block by default and allow certain services which is Allowable List.
+You can allow by default and block certain services which is Blockable List.

 Deny list is the default.